JMMaronge/website_mda/content/authors/admin/_index.md

 ## Hi, I'm Jake!

-I am a Statistics Leader in the Statistics and Data Science Innovation Hub in Oncology and Vaccines at [GSK](https://www.gsk.com/en-gb/).
+I am a Statistics Leader in the Statistics and Data Science Innovation Hub, Oncology and Vaccines at [GSK](https://www.gsk.com/en-gb/).
 I split my time researching and consulting on (bio)statistical methodology for innovative clinical trial design.
-My research interests include clinical trial design, observational study design, Bayesian methods, generalized linear models, machine learning, and oncology.

 Previously, I was a Postdoctoral Fellow in the Department of Biostatistics at MD Anderson Cancer Center.
 I worked with [Ying Yuan](https://faculty.mdanderson.org/profiles/ying_yuan.html) and [Peter Thall](https://faculty.mdanderson.org/profiles/peter_thall.html) on novel Bayesian clinical trial design for personalized medicine in early-phase oncology trials.